 Practices

-Akerman’s Tax Practice Group is at the forefront of emerging tax issues and compliance with complex and varying state tax laws, including the impact of emerging technologies, telecommunications, digital goods, software, cloud computing, and internet sales.
-We assist producers, distributors, app and other software developers, and retailers of digital products such as satellite television, GPS, and VOIP communications, in developing comprehensive tax strategies, managing compliance programs, and navigating the wide ranging patchwork of state and local tax laws governing their businesses.
+Akerman’s Tax Practice Group is at the forefront of digital and emerging technology tax issues and compliance with complex and varying federal, state, and local tax laws, including the impact of emerging technologies, telecommunications, digital goods and services, software, cloud computing, internet sales, and providers and outsourcers of complex bundles of goods and services.
+We assist our clients, whether buying or selling these goods and services, in properly defining and sourcing such sales for federal, state, and international tax purposes and in developing comprehensive tax strategies and compliance programs, helping them navigate the wide-ranging patchwork of state and local tax laws governing their businesses.

-In addition to planning and compliance, we represent cutting edge technology companies in controversy and litigation matters involving state departments of revenue and others involving constitutional questions related to taxation as technology development challenges basic assumptions that have governed taxability for decades.
+In addition to planning and compliance, we represent cutting-edge technology companies in tax controversy and litigation matters involving Departments of Revenue as well as statutory interpretation and constitutional questions related to taxation as technology development challenges basic assumptions that have governed taxability for decades.

 What We Do